Royal Academy of Fine Arts (Antwerp): 20th and 21st centuries

 In 1946, the Architecture program became an independent institute, The National Higher Institute of Architecture.

 Another key moment in the history of the academy would be 1963.
 A unique new course ‘Fashion Design’ started.
 This course was moderately successful from the beginning years, but became renowned in the fashion world during the 1980s when “the Antwerp Six” designers (Dirk Bikkembergs, Walter Van Beirendonck, Marina Yee, Dries Van Noten, Dirk Van Saene and Ann Demeulemeester) became prominent alumni.
 Stylistically extremely diverse, these young friends had a huge impact on the contemporary fashion scene.
 The fashion program attracted more and more talents from all over the globe.
 With over 130 students it's by far the largest program in the visual arts and design department.

 In 1995, the Flemish higher educational system faced a radical metamorphosis.
 The Antwerp Academy and the Henry Van de Velde Institute were included as faculties in a bigger college structure, The University College of Antwerp (Dutch: Hogeschool Antwerpen).
 However, the Higher Institute of Fine Arts was kept independent and to develop into a separate entity.

 The academy nowadays offers three distinctive programs: Visual Arts and Design, Conservation studies and a one-year dedicated teachers training.
-A body of 540 students (of whom 230 are international) work in the four main buildings located in the heart of the city: Mutsaardstraat (photography, silversmithing/jewelry, theatre costume design and fine arts), Nationalestraat (fashion) and Keizerstraat (graphic design).
+A body of 540 students (of whom 230 are international) work in the four main buildings located in the heart of the city: Mutsaardstraat (photography, silversmithing/jewelry, costume design and fine arts), Nationalestraat (fashion) and Keizerstraat (graphic design).
 As of September 2013, the programs are offered by the "Artesis Plantijn Hogeschool Antwerpen", a fusion between Artesis Hogeschool Antwerpen and Plantijn Hogeschool.